IBM-Cloud/docs/cli/index.md

 Download and install command line interfaces to support your {{site.data.keyword.Bluemix_notm}} experience.
 The Cloud Foundry cf command line tool is a prerequisite for all other {{site.data.keyword.Bluemix_notm}} CLI tools. {{site.data.keyword.Bluemix_notm}} command line tool provides extended experience to manage your {{site.data.keyword.Bluemix_notm}} environment besides Cloud Foundry applications.

-Both CLI tools uses 433 port by default.
+Both CLI tools use 433 port by default.
 If you have HTTP proxy between the CLI tools and {{site.data.keyword.Bluemix_notm}} environment, you must configure the  `http-proxy` environment variable with the actual HTTP proxy url and port if there is any.
 See [Using the CLI with an HTTP Proxy Server](http://docs.cloudfoundry.org/cf-cli/http-proxy.html){: new_window} for more details.

 | *{{site.data.keyword.Bluemix_notm}}: bx* | *Cloud Foundry: cf* |